zucxjo0415/babywiki/README.md

 pip install -r requirements.txt

 More specifically, the crawler only requires NLTK and Scrapy, and the topic modeling (which is integrated with the topic model visualization) is what requires NumPy and Django.
-Do note that the topic model visualization requires an older version of Django (1.2.4.)
+Do note that the topic model visualization specifically requires an older version of Django (1.2.4); newer versions of Django have incompatible APIs.

+You may need to manually download certain NLTK corpora (mainly the stopwords corpus and the corpus for the Punkt tokenizer); for this you may use the NLTK Downloader, by opening a Python shell and typing >>> nltk.download()

 ## Crawling
 Once you have all the dependencies, you may crawl a collection of documents by going to the package directory (i.e. where README.md is located) and typing